masololea/Git-class/README.md

-# Git-class
- My 1st class
+My first class with git